bigginlab/OxCompBio/tutorials/Python/setup.md

 ![verify output](./images/verify-outputs.png)

-Try to move the protein around, you should be able to rotate it.
+Try to move the protein around with the cursor, you should be able to rotate it.

 If all this works the installation has been successful.